saucelabs/sauce_bindings/docs/GETTING_STARTED.md

 To start with make sure you have a valid [Sauce Labs](https://app.saucelabs.com/) account

-Best practice is to set Sauce Labs username and access key values as environment variables:
+Since credentials should never be stored in code that might get added to a version control system, we have decided to require users of Sauce Bindings to store these values in environment variables:

 ```bash
 SAUCE_USERNAME='valid.username'